Concordium/concordium-dapp-examples/README.md

 The following examples are available.

+- [dapp-template](./dapp-template/) serves as a starting point for a dApp frontend with common styling and build setup.

 - [signMessage](./signMessage/) demonstrates how to use the endpoint to sign an arbitrary message with the browser wallet or mobile wallet through wallet connect.

 - [gallery](./gallery/) demonstrates a gallery which requires the user to authorize using ID proofs from the browser wallet.